haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 </figure>

 To keep HADDOCK3 modules organized, we catalogued them into several categories.
+However, there are no constraints on piping modules of different categories.

 The main module categories are "topology", "sampling", "refinement", "scoring", and "analysis".
 There is no limit to how many modules can belong to a category.
 Modules are added as developed, and new categories will be created